-Students in need of ideas about appropriate community service opportunities may consult with the Chair for Student Engagement (Ms. Emily Raskin), the Upper School grade director (Ms. Kara Brady), the Assistant

-Principal of Student Life (Ms. Khashiffa Roberts), one of the school counselors, or with the Community Service Program Coordinator (Ms. Carenda Nunn).
+Students in need of ideas about appropriate community service opportunities may consult with the Chair for Student Engagement (Ms. Emily Raskin), the Upper School grade director (Ms. Kara Brady), one of the school counselors, or with the Community Service Program Coordinator (Ms. Carenda Nunn).